MicrosoftDocs/CortanaSkillsKit/docs/skills/get-started.md

 When you're all set, click the Cortana microphone and invoke your skill.
 For example, if your invocation name is `Contoso Photo`, you can invoke your skill by saying, `Ask Contoso Photo to...` or `Tell Contoso Photo that...`.
 When Cortana recognizes your skill, it launches and displays on the canvas.

-If you have any issues, see [Test your Cortana Skill](./test-debug.md).
+If you have any issues, see [Testing and debugging Cortana skills](./test-debug.md).

 ## Next steps

-To design the perfect skill, see [Skill design principles](./design-principles.md).
+To design the perfect skill, see [Principles of Cortana skills design](./design-principles.md).

 To make your skill smart, add intelligence to your skill with [Cognitive Services](https://docs.microsoft.com/azure/bot-service/bot-service-concept-intelligence?view=azure-bot-service-4.0).